Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection: Simulations

 \section{Simulations}

 In this section, we evaluate the performance of the GCI PMB fusion rule for distributed MOF via numerical simulations.
-We consider a scenario with two agents tracking point objects, and the fusion rule is performed every $N_{f}$ time steps.
-We compare the following distributed PMBM-PMB filter variants, implemented with both GCI and AA fusion: \begin{itemize} \item Distributed PMBM (DPMBM) filter: each agent runs a PMBM filter with a variational PMB projection with the most likely assignment \cite[Sec.
+We first consider a scenario with two agents.
+Then we consider a scenario with four agents with limited FoVs.
+We compare the following distributed PMBM-PMB\footnote{Matlab code of the proposed algorithms is available at https://github.com/Agarciafernandez/MTT.} filter variants, implemented with both GCI and AA fusion. \begin{itemize} \item Distributed PMBM (DPMBM) filter: each agent runs a PMBM filter with a variational PMB projection with the most likely assignment \cite[Sec.
 V.B]{Xia22} before applying the fusion step. \item DPMB-TO (distributed PMB track oriented) filter: each agent runs a PMB filter performing a track-oriented PMB projection \cite{Williams15b,Angel20_e} after each update and fusion step. \item DPMB-V: each agent runs a PMB filter performing a variational PMB projection with the most likely assignment \cite[Sec.
-V.B]{Xia22} after each update and after the fusion rule. \item DPMB-GNN: each agent runs a PMB filter with the best global nearest neighbour (GNN) hypothesis for each update and fusion. \item Centralised PMBM: sequential update with the measurements of each agent. \end{itemize} The parameters of the algorithms are the following.
-The PMBM/PMB implementation follows the one in \cite{Angel18_b}.
-The filters propagate a PPP with maximum 30 components, pruning threshold $10^{-5}$ and merging threshold 0.1.
-The threshold for puning multi-Bernoulli densities is $10^{-4}$.
-For data association, we use gating with threshold 20 and Murty's algorithm with 200 hypotheses.
-Bernoulli components with probability of existence lower than $10^{-5}$ are discarded.
-PMBM pruning and merging are performed before and after each VPMB projection to lower computational cost.
-The VPMB projection is done with a maximum of 10 iterations, and a convergence threshold 0.1.
+V.B]{Xia22} after each update and after the fusion rule. \item DPMB-GNN: each agent runs a PMB filter with the best global nearest neighbour (GNN) hypothesis for each update and fusion. \item DPMB-KUB: each agent runs a track-oriented PMB filter, and uses the KLD upper bound (KUB) fusion rule in \cite[Sec.
+V.B]{Frohle20}.
+This method is only valid for GCI fusion. \item Centralised PMBM: sequential update with the measurements of each agent. \end{itemize}